kickstarter/cfn-flow/README.md

 for quicker testing.

-**Note:** Publishing to S3 is only needed if you want to use [nested stack resources](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-stack.html), (that is, stacks that lainclude other stacks).
+**Note:** Publishing to S3 is only needed if you want to use [nested stack resources](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-stack.html), (that is, stacks that include other stacks).

 ```
 # For example: